msdtim/cloud-developer/course-03/exercises/README.md

 **Troubleshoot:** When `terraform apply`
 > Error: Error launching source instance: UnauthorizedOperation: You are not authorized to perform this operation.

 1. If you are using AWS Educate/Student account, there are certain restrictions on what kinds of EC2 instance you can provision, the default `t3.medium` is not available.
 I tried different kinds of machines but was not able to get it stood up.
-So I go back to the regular Free Tier AWS account, *Note: `t3.medium` dose not count towards in the Free Tier 750hr quota.
+So I go back to the regular Free Tier AWS account. **Note: `t3.medium` dose not count towards in the Free Tier 750hr quota.
 It costs real $$.
-Don’t forget to turn it down.*
+Don’t forget to turn it down.**
 2. Temporarily add AdministratorAccess to your IAM user.
 ### Deploy service to Kubernetes
-Update all the files in `./udacity-c3-deployment/k8s/` Run the following commands in the exact order,
+Update all the files in `./udacity-c3-deployment/k8s/`

+Run the following commands in the exact order,
 ```
 kubectl apply -f env-configmap.yaml